-Classes: Survey of Algebra, Calculus, JH Earth Science, Environmental Science
+Classes: Survey of Algebra, Calculus, Junior High Earth Science, Life Science, Health

-This is my fifth year teaching at Lumen Christi High School.
-I was born and raised outside of Annapolis, MD.
-I received a B.S. in Biology from the University of Vermont in 2004 and an M.A. in Ecology and Evolutionary Biology from the University of Colorado at Boulder in 2007.
-Since receiving my masters, I have worked in the private school setting teaching a variety of science and math classes.
+This is my tenth year teaching at Lumen Christi Catholic High School.
+Born and raised outside of Annapolis, MD, I received a B.S. in Biology from the University of Vermont in 2004 and an M.A. in Ecology and Evolutionary Biology from the University of Colorado at Boulder in 2007.
+Since receiving my masters, I’ve worked in the private school setting teaching a variety of science and math classes.
 During my summers in Colorado I worked in the environmental consulting industry, which brought me to Alaska in the summer of 2008 for baseline work at a mining exploration project.
-In 2010, I relocated to Alaska and joined the amazing community of Lumen Christi High School.
-Since, I have taught a range of math courses, from pre-algebra to calculus as well as science at both the junior high and high school levels.
-Since moving to Alaska, I am still able to involve myself in remote environmental research.
-Currently, I work on an NSF funded Earthscope project that installs remote seismic detectors across the state of Alaska.
+In 2010, I relocated to Alaska and joined the amazing community at Lumen Christi.
+I continue to be involved in remote environmental research and currently work on an National Science Foundation funded “Earthscope” project that installs remote seismic detectors across the state of Alaska.

-In my spare time I enjoy playing soccer, running and hiking, skiing and camping with my husband and dog.
-My husband and I recently completed the 500 mile pilgrimage hike, the Camino de Santiago that begins in the western Pyrenees Mountains through central Spain to Santiago.
+In my spare time I enjoy running, hiking, skiing, camping and traveling with my husband and dog.
+My husband and I recently completed the Camino de Santiago, a 500 mile pilgrimage hike that begins in the western Pyrenees Mountains and traverses through central Spain to Santiago.